 Narrative Focused Trauma Care Level III

-The Allender Center is committed to developing therapists and leaders who can effectively apply the Narrative Focused Trauma Care approach to effect change and foster healing for those in need.
+The Allender Center is committed to developing therapists and leaders who can effectively apply the Narrative Focused Trauma Care approach to effect change and foster healing for individuals and communities.

 Narrative Focused Trauma Care Level III at the Allender Center is an in-depth continuation of our Narrative Focused Trauma Care Training.
 This program offers advanced training to leaders exhibiting a unique aptitude for the Narrative Focused Trauma care approach.